oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

        ```

        Confirm the password.
-    5. Click on the check box to **Clone the Pluggable Database into a different Container Database**
-    6. Click on the magnifier icon to select the destination CDB for cloning.
-In our case it is **HR CDB**
-    7. Click on the magnifier to update the SYSDBA credentials of the desination PDB.
-Choose **Named Credentials** and select **OEM_SYS**
-    8. Click on the magnifier to update the HOST credentials of the source PDB.
+    5. Click on the magnifier to update the DATABASE HOST credentials of the source PDB.
 Choose **Named Credentials** and select **ORACLE**

 6. Verify all the details as shown below and click **CLONE**